hgillispie/Fingerprint-Auth0/installation_guide.md

 ## Results

 Upon a user's login, this Action adds the user's device ID to an array in the app_metadata.
 Each time a user logs in from a new device, they will be prompted to provide a second factor authentication.
-On successful authentication, the device ID is added to the array of known devices and a count attribute is added to their app_metadata to annotate the number of consecutive logins from that device.
+On successful authentication, the device ID is added to the array of known devices.

 ## Troubleshooting